Advancing excellent care with the NHS

 ProblemShared is an eligible provider under the Right to Choose framework through our qualifying NHS contracts.
 This means we can provide autism assessments for adults and children, and ADHD assessments for adults, as long as the individual is registered as an NHS patient in England.

-We’re also able to offer post-diagnostic support, including ADHD medication where appropriate, and psychoeducation group sessions.
+We’re also able to offer post-diagnostic support, including ADHD medication where appropriate, and psychoeducation sessions.

 Our CEO and founder, Nick, is a practising NHS Accident and Emergency doctor.
 Over time, he has witnessed the rise in untreated mental health cases due to reduced services and long waitlists.
 This urgent need for more accessible, high-quality support inspired him and his wife Tika to create ProblemShared.